 The vegan afternoon tea is available for £29 per person, plus optional £6 mocktails.

 La Suite West, 41-51 Inverness Terrace, London W2 3JN

 Best of the rest

 Still need ideas?
 There are plenty more options for an original afternoon tea across the capital.
-Chocolate fiends will love the Charles at the Chesterfield afternoon tea in Mayfair (until 20 November 2017), which includes a specially blended chocolate tea and a selection of colourful confections, while the glamorous LaLit near London Bridge serves High Chai at renowned pan-Indian restaurant Baluchi.
+Wizardry fans will love the magical Potion Room downstairs at Soho bakery Cutter & Squidge, whose secretive School of Wizarding Alchemy is currently offering a delicious afternoon tea wrapped in mystery – you’ll have to book the two-and-a-half-hour experience for yourself to find out more.
+The glamorous LaLit near London Bridge serves High Chai at renowned pan-Indian restaurant Baluchi.
 Como Halkin in Belgravia offers an inspired Basque afternoon tea featuring savoury tapas and chilled Spanish Cava.
-And a long-running London fave is the Mad Hatters afternoon tea at Sanderson off Oxford Street, which will be adapting its menu to bring a few Christmas-themed treats to the table.
+And a long-running London fave is the Mad Hatters afternoon tea at Sanderson off Oxford Street, which which includes a host of Alice-themed delights.

 Visit our new London destination guide for more things to see and do in the capital.